boehs/oasis/Astro's honeymoon phase.md

 Non of these really work.

 - Indieweb is such a vast term, I won't go into specifics
-- For serverless functions/SSR, in astro you just don't. <% breaks the compiler (this is intentional, invalid HTML!), And no matter what editor support would be lackluster because it's just hacks to get it working
+- For serverless functions/SSR, in astro you just don't. `<%` breaks the compiler (this is intentional, invalid HTML!), And no matter what, editor support would be lackluster because it's just hacks to get it working
 - Gemini is possible now, but not really.
 Essentially I need to hand craft each page separate

 On top of that, I'm not a crazy anarchist who combines 15 frameworks together like a madman.
 That feature has proved useless to me.
 So my astro honeymoon phase is over, it's not right for me for this usecase.